How to Prepare Your Dog for Baby

 If you’re like me, pets are a part of the family.
-I am a crazy dog mom and wanted to make sure our dog, Queso, was just as prepared as I was to welcome a new baby to the home.
+I am a crazy dog mom and wanted to make sure our dog, Queso, was just as prepared as I was to welcome a new baby into the home.
 I truly believe dogs can sense our emotions, and Queso could definitely tell change was coming his way when I was pregnant.
 Even though every dog is different, I figured it wouldn't hurt to try easing Queso into his new life with a baby sister anyway I could!

 The first time Queso knew something was up was when we were preparing the nursery.
 He mayyyy have marked his territory immediately upon setting up the crib.
 That moment is when I knew we needed to start researching ways to help him feel more comfortable when there would be an actual baby in that crib!